Emmekea/Emotional-subgroup-recognition/readme.md

 git clone --recursive git@github.com:Emmekea/emotional-subgroup-recognition.git
 ```

-For details about the methodology and results, we refer to our IJCAI'22 paper (link will follow after proceedings are published).
+For details about the methodology and results, we refer to our [IJCAI'22 paper](https://www.ijcai.org/proceedings/2022/0190.pdf).
 If you find our code useful for your research, please cite:

 ```
 @InProceedings{veltmeijer2022automatic,